 Generative AI (GenAI) can help organizations of all types and sizes further their business goals, but selecting a right-sized solution that meets performance, budget, and security needs can be a challenge.
 While it may appear wise to host large language models (LLMs) in the cloud to maximize flexibility, committing to a deploying AI outside your data center walls can lead to budget concerns over time and costing businesses more in the long run.
 In a 2024 survey, 46 percent of business leaders said AI implementation cost was a concern-a significant jump from just 3 percent the previous year.
 Companies are beginning to halt or postpone AI initiatives due to costs, as they incur "token costs, unexpected additional costs, and AI sprawl."
+With the "world's broadest end-to-end portfolio of technology and services to support AI innovation," according to Dell research, Dell AI Factory can offer an attractive alternative to cloud sprawl.

-To help businesses understand the total cost of deploying and managing GenAI workloads, including model finetuning and inferencing, we looked at the approximate 4-year costs of an on-premises DellTM AI Factory solution with PowerEdgeTM R660 and PowerEdge XE9680 hardware using two payment options-with a traditional payment model CAPEX solution and a Dell APEX Subscriptions solution-and comparable Amazon Web Services (AWS) SageMaker and Microsoft Azure Machine Learning solutions.
+To help businesses understand the total cost of deploying and managing GenAI workloads, including model fine-tuning and inferencing, we looked at the approximate 4-year costs of an on-premises DellTM AI Factory solution with PowerEdgeTM R660 and PowerEdge XE9680 hardware using two payment options-with a traditional payment model CAPEX solution and a Dell APEX Infrastructure solution-and comparable Amazon Web Services (AWS) SageMaker and Microsoft Azure Machine Learning solutions.
 According to our calculations, the Dell AI Factory solutions were the most cost-effective of the 4-year solutions we compared.
-The Dell APEX Subscriptions solution reduced costs by 71 percent compared to AWS and 60 percent compared to Azure.
-The same Dell AI Factory on-premises solution with no subscription (CAPEX model) would reduce 4-year costs by 71 percent compared to the AWS solution and 61 percent compared to the Azure cloud solution we priced.
+The Dell APEX Infrastructure solution reduced costs by 62 percent compared to AWS and 60 percent compared to Azure.
+The same Dell AI Factory on-premises solution with no subscription (CAPEX model) would reduce 4-year costs by 63 percent compared to the AWS solution and 61 percent compared to the Azure cloud solution we priced.
 Read on to see how choosing to run GenAI on premises with an on-premises Dell AI Factory solution can help your company make the most of your investment.

 Figure 1: Relative costs of a Dell AI Factory on-premises solution (CAPEX) vs. AWS SageMaker and Azure Machine Learning solutions over 4 years.
+Source: PT.

-About the Dell AI Factory
+About the Dell Al Factory

-The Dell AI Factory is a comprehensive approach built to meet the shifting demands of modern AI applications.
-Powered by Dell, the AI Factory combines cutting-edge infrastructure, software, and services, offering flexibility to accelerate AI initiatives.
-Organizations can adopt the entire solution, including all components for a streamlined approach, or customize their setup by leveraging Dell infrastructure and services tailored for specific GenAI outcomes.
-The open-ecosystem approach ensures that Dell AI Factory solutions are compatible with diverse technologies and workflows.
+The Dell Al Factory is a comprehensive approach built to meet the shifting demands of modern Al applications.
+Powered by Dell, the Al Factory combines cutting-edge infrastructure, software, and services, offering flexibility to accelerate Al initiatives.
+Organizations can adopt the entire solution, including all components for a streamlined approach, or customize their setup by leveraging Dell infrastructure and services tailored for specific GenAl outcomes.
+The open-ecosystem approach ensures that Dell Al Factory solutions are compatible with diverse technologies and workflows.

-The Dell AI Factory provides a wide range of infrastructure options to meet modern enterprise needs, including the option to engage with Dell APEX Subscriptions, making it a valuable framework for companies seeking to leverage AI to transform their data into positive business outcomes.
+The Dell AI Factory provides a wide range of infrastructure options to meet modern enterprise needs, including the option to engage with Dell APEX Infrastructure, making it a valuable framework for companies seeking to leverage AI to transform their data into positive business outcomes.
 To learn more about what the Dell AI Factory has to offer your organization, visit dell.com/ai.